 Figure 5 illustrates the whole integration process and how the constructs of each layer communicate with each other.
-Here, we introduce two types of constructs:

-tasks and operations.
+Here, we introduce two types of constructs: tasks and operations.
 On the one hand, a task requires developer interactions with the interface of the system to produce an output.
 Intuitively, one may consider the tasks output as the required metadata to automate operations.
 On the other hand, from the given metadata, an operation produces an output.
 The Definition Layer consists of two tasks (TargetTBoxDefinition and SourceToTargetMapping) and one operation (TBoxExtraction).
 These two tasks respectively address the first and third steps of the integration process mentioned above, while the TBoxExtraction operation addresses the second step.
-This is the only operation shared by both layers (see the input of SourceToTargetMapping in Figure 5).
-Therefore, the Definition Layer creates three types of metadata: target TBox (created by TargetTBoxDefinition), source TBoxes (create by TBox-Extraction), and source-to-target mappings (created by SourceToTargetMapping).
-The Execution Layer covers the fourth step of the integration process and includes a set of operations to create data flows from the sources
+This is the only operation shared by both layers (see the input of SourceToTargetMapping in Fig. 5).
+Therefore, the Definition Layer creates three types of metadata: target TBox (created by Target-TBoxDefinition), source TBoxes (created by TBoxExtraction), and source-to-target mappings (created by SourceToTargetMapping).
+The Execution Layer covers the fourth step of the integration process and includes a set of operations to create data flows from the sources to the target.
+Figure 5 shows constructs (i.e., the Mediatory Constructs) used by the ETL task/operations to communicate between them.
+These mediatory constructs store the required metadata created to automate the process.
+In the figure, Ext{op} , $Trans{op}$, and $Load{op}$ are the set of extraction, transformation, and load operations used to create the flows at the instance level.
+The ETL data flows created in the Execution Layer are automatically validated by checking the compatibility of the operations.
+Precisely, if an operation O_1 's out-

-Table 1 Summary of the ETL operations.
+Table 1 Summary of the ETL operations

-Operation Operation Compatible Objectives Category Name Successors Objectives Extraction GraphExtractor GraphExtractor, TBoxExtraction, TransformationOnLiteral, JoinTransformation, LevelMemberGenerator, ObservationGenerator, DataChangeDetector, UpdateLevel, Loader It retrieves an RDF graph in terms of RDF triples from semantic data sources.
-TBoxExtraction It derives a TBox from a given ABox.
-Transformation TransformationOnLiteral TransformationOnLiteral, JoinTransformation, LevelMemberGenerator, ObservationGenerator, Loader It transforms the source data according to the expressions described in the source-to-target mapping.
+Operation category Operation name Compatible successors Objectives Extraction GraphExtractor GraphExtractor, TBoxExtraction, TransformationOnLiteral, JoinTransformation, LevelMemberGenerator, ObservationGenerator, DataChangeDetector, UpdateLevel, Loader It retrieves an RDF graph in terms of RDF triple from semantic data sources.
+Transformation TBoxExtraction It derives a TBox from a given ABox.
+TransformationOnLiteral TransformationOnLiteral, JoinTransformation, LevelMemberGenerator, ObservationGenerator, Loader It transforms the source data according to the expressions described in the source-to-target mapping.
 JoinTransformation TransformationOnLiteral, JoinTransformation, LevelMemberGenerator, ObservationGenerator, Loader It joins two data sources and transforms the data according to the expressions described in the source-to-target mapping.
 LevelMemberGenerator (QB4OLAP construct) Loader It populates levels of the target with the input data.
 ObservationGenerator (QB4OLAP construct) Loader It populates facts of the target with the input data.
 DataChangeDetector LevelMemberGenerator, UpdateLevel It returns the differences between the new source dataset and the old one.
 UpdateLevel Loader It reflects the changes occurred in the source data to the target level.
 MaterializeInference Loader It enriches the SDW by materializing the inferred triples.
 ExternalLinking Loader It links internal resources with external KBs.
 Load Loader It loads the data into the SDW.